We may receive compensation when you click on links to products from our partners.

 - Manage your searches – From here you can track and manage your searches.
 You will see a list of all of your latest searches.
 You can easily re-run them from this menu by just clicking on the search.
 You can also easily remove them with (you guessed it) the “remove” link at the end of each line.

 - Manage Your Applications – From the “My Jobs” tab, you can see both jobs you viewed and jobs you applied for.
 You have the option to view, remove or add/change notes.

 - Alerts – As mentioned in Part 1, alerts allow you to get daily or weekly results against your searches (only the ones you pick).
 You can manage your alerts from this tab.

-- Resume – Last, but not least, is the tab which has your resume.
+- your resume.
 You can change, add or delete resumes from this tab.

 You now have all you need to quickly leverage Indeed.com!